-Non-corporate Commonwealth entities - as defined in section 8 of the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
+Non-corporate Commonwealth entities - as defined in section 8 of the PGPA Act.

-Officials - as defined in section 8 of the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
+Officials - as defined in section 8 of the PGPA Act.

-Open approach to market - any notice inviting all potential suppliers to participate in a procurement which may include a request for tender, request for quote, request for expression of interest, request for application for inclusion on a multi-use list, request for information and request for proposal.
+Open approach to market - any notice inviting all potential suppliers to participate in a procurement which may include a request for tender, request for quote, request for expression of interest, request for information and request for proposal.

 Open tender - involves publishing an open approach to market and inviting submissions.
+This includes multi-stage procurements, provided the first stage is an open approach to market.